-Interest expense for the three months ended April 2, 2022 was \$1.7 million compared to \$11.3 million for the three months ended April 3, 2021.
-The decrease in interest expense in the recent three-month period was primarily due to a decrease of \$5.9 million in amortization of debt discount as a result of our adoption of ASU 2020-06 in the current period and a loss of \$3.4 million recorded on the early extinguishment of the remaining 2022 Notes in the prior period.
+Interest expense for the three and six months ended July 2, 2022 was \$1.7 million and \$3.3 million, respectively, compared to \$6.5 million and \$17.8 million for the three and six months ended July 3, 2021, respectively.
+The decrease in interest expense in the recent three-month period was primarily due to a decrease of \$5.0 million in amortization of debt discount as a result of our adoption of ASU 2020-06 in fiscal 2022.
+The decrease in interest expense in the recent six-month period was primarily due to a decrease of \$10.9 million in amortization of debt discount in the current period and a loss of \$3.4 million recorded on the early extinguishment of the remaining 2022 Notes in the prior period.
 See Note 7, Debt, to the Condensed Consolidated Financial Statements for additional information.